geshan/geshan.github.com/posts/2019-12-01-how-to-get-your-pull-request-pr-merged-quickly.md

 ## Introduction

-Sometimes getting your pull request reviewed, agreed upon and approved feels like playing a game of tug of war with the reviewers.
+Sometimes getting your pull request reviewed, agreed upon, and approved feels like playing a game of tug of war with the reviewers.
 You end up discussing, changing parts of the code and at times having some healthy arguments too.
 So how can you avoid draining energy on pull requests?

 ## Disclaimer